Skyvive/JsonObject/README.md

 var requiredString: String! // If this property can't be set, then initialization will fail
 ```

+WARNING: Because most native Swift objects can't be bridged to ObjC objects, key-value coding fails for optional versions of these types.
+Int, Float, Bool, and other native Swift objects must be declared as default properties or they can't be set.

 ## Installation

 JsonObject is available through [CocoaPods](http://cocoapods.org).
 To install